otelhan/NeuromorphicMyceliumChip/README.md

 # Neuromorphic Mycelium Chip

 We introduce a neuromorphic computing substrate based on PEDOT:PSS-infused mycelium, a biofabricated, morphologically tunable material that can be engineered into electrically active components including resistors, capacitors, and diode-like elements.
 Leveraging the principles of physical reservoir computing, we demonstrate that mycelium networks grown under controlled environmental conditions can transform time-varying inputs into nonlinear, high-dimensional state trajectories, enabling machine learning tasks such as NARMA-10 sequence prediction.

+*For detailed experimental methods and results, see the primary research paper: `telhan_morph_tuned_mycelium_chip_Aug4.pdf`*

 ## Overview